Rule XI. Disciplinary Proceedings

 Section 8.1.
 Diversion

 (a) Availability of diversion.
-Subject to the limitations herein, diversion may be offered by Bar Counsel to an attorney under investigation for a disciplinary violation.
+Subject to the limitations herein, diversion may be offered by Disciplinary Counsel to an attorney under investigation for a disciplinary violation.

 (1) the alleged misconduct resulted in prejudice to a client or another person;

-(2) discipline previously has been imposed or diversion previously has been offered and accepted, unless Bar Counsel finds the presence of exceptional circumstances justifying a waiver of this limitation;
+(2) discipline previously has been imposed or diversion previously has been offered and accepted, unless Disciplinary Counsel finds the presence of exceptional circumstances justifying a waiver of this limitation;

 (3) the alleged misconduct involves fraud, dishonesty, deceit, misappropriation or conversion of client funds or other things of value, or misrepresentation; or